meduzen/blog/vitepress/notes/2023-11-20-rss-rss-rss.md

 title: My first game changer
 description: RSS feeds variations for all tastes and deviances
 publishedAt: 2023-11-20
 excerpt: Years later, I still think that [RSS feeds are a pillar of the web]().
+Initially this note was about RSS feeds on my blog, but it sidetracked to mention decentralization and Aaron Schwartz.
 ---

 # My first game changer